 River Road Aquatic Ecosystem Restoration Project focuses on increasing the diversity of habitat which will increase the diversity of wildlife including birds, amphibians, reptiles, and mammals benefiting from the restoration, improved stream connectivity, improved sediment distribution, decreased erosion impacts, improved water quality, and the ability of the project to address all of the problems associated with the study area.
 All of the project areas fall within lands owned by the City of San Antonio.
 The Non-Federal Sponsor, SARA, has coordinated with the City of San Antonio.
 The Assistant Manager of Park Planning with the City of San Antonio stated in email that they are committed to collaborating with the San Antonio River Authority for the purpose of restoring the San Antonio River in the River Road Reach of Brackenridge Park.
-City of San Antonio and SARA are exploring options, similar to what was executed for the Mission Reach project, such as transferring the property via donation utilizing deed without warranty.
 The email is attached as Exhibit B. All of the project LERRD is within the 100-year floodplain.
 As such, all of the project areas are vacant, floodplain, open space properties.
 The table on the following page quantifies the LERRD requirements for the River Road Aquatic Ecosystem Restoration Project.
 LERRD crediting will be applied for all project identified real estate needs.

+TABLE 1

-TABLE 1 LANDS, EASEMENTS AND RIGHTS OF WAY REQUIRED RIVER ROAD ACQUATIC ECOSYSTEM RESTORATION PROJECT
+LANDS, EASEMENTS AND RIGHTS OF WAY REQUIRED

+RIVER ROAD ACQUATIC ECOSYSTEM RESTORATION PROJECT

 ESTATE ACRES TRACTS

 IN-STREAM MODIFICATION (Scale 1A)

-Fee 15.99 2
+Fee 15.99 5

 AVENUE A MODIFICATION (Scale 2A)

 Fee 4.60 1

 RIVER ROAD MODIFICATION (Scale 3B)

 Fee 4.91 1

-Grand Total 25.50 4
+Grand Total 25.50 7